-The Endangered Species Recovery Committee (ESRC) consists of six members, two of whom are appointed by the governor and confirmed by the State Senate.
-The remaining four are the Chairperson of the State Board of Land and Natural Resources, the ecoregion Director of the United States Fish and Wildlife Service, the Director of the United States Geological Survey-Biological Resources Division, and the Director of the University of Hawaii Environmental Center.
+The Endangered Species Recovery Committee (ESRC) consists of seven members, two of whom are appointed by the Governor and confirmed by the State Senate.
+The remaining members are the Chairperson of the State Board of Land and Natural Resources, the ecoregion Director of the United States Fish and Wildlife Service, the Director of the United States Geological Survey-Biological Resources Division, the Dean of the University of Hawaii at Manoa College of Natural Sciences, and a person possessing a background in Native Hawaiian traditional and customary practices.
 The purpose of the ESRC is to serve as a consultant to the Board of Land and Natural Resources and the Department on matters relating to endangered, threatened, proposed, and candidate species.

 The composition and duties of the committee are described in Hawaiʻi Revised Statutes, Chapter 195D-25.
 The current membership includes the individuals below.

 ESRC Current Nongovernmental At-large Members and term length pursuant to HRS §195D-25:

 - Lisa Spain, first term 2017-2021, second term 2021-2025

 Dr. Kawika Winter, first term 2018-2022, second term 2023-2027

 - Dr. Loyal Mehrhoff, first term 2015-2019, second term 2020-2023